igorpex/node-graphql-service/README.md

 # Musicify microservices

-This application caontains multiple services that are used to serve for Musicify App.
+This application contains multiple services that are used to serve for Musicify App.
 The follwing microservices exists:

 - Albums
 - Bands